Racer 75

 Racer 75 is a wooden racing roller coaster at Kings Dominion in Doswell, Virginia.
-Designed by John C. Allen, the ride opened with the park in 1975 as Rebel Yell.
-It features a similar track layout to The Racer (1972) at Kings Island and the now-defunct Thunder Road at Carowinds (1976).
+Designed by John C. Allen, it opened with the park in 1975 as Rebel Yell, and features a track layout similar to The Racer (1972) at Kings Island and now-defunct Thunder Road at Carowinds (1976).
 In 2018, Rebel Yell was renamed Racer 75 to avoid any connection to the Confederacy, to reflect its racing coaster design and opening date, and as a subtle nod to the American Coaster Enthusiasts (ACE) organization that was founded in 1978.

 History

 Racer 75 opened as Rebel Yell with Kings Dominion's grand opening in 1975.
-Jim Copp, Kings Dominion’s first vice president of finance and administration, named the coaster after Rebel Yell, a brand of bourbon.
+Jim Copp, Kings Dominion's first vice president of finance and administration, named the coaster after Rebel Yell, a brand of bourbon.
 In 1992, the trains on one side were changed to face and run backwards, which was a similar change made to Kings Island's The Racer a decade earlier in 1982.
-Locals would call this reversed version of the ride the “Yell Rebel”.
+Locals would call this reversed version of the ride the "Yell Rebel".
 Both were restored to their original configurations in 2008, not long after Cedar Fair purchased the chain of parks from Paramount.
 For the park's 40th anniversary in 2014, the trains were repainted red and blue to represent their original color scheme, and chasing lights were added back to the water park side of the track.

 The Rebel Yell name was dropped in 2018 when the coaster was renamed Racer 75.
 The new name was labeled an amalgam that mixes references to the coaster's racing configuration, the year it opened, and the ACE acronym for American Coaster Enthusiasts – a club organization that traces its founding back to a 1977 riding event at the park involving Rebel Yell.
-While the park didn't acknowledge the reason, some speculate the name change coincided with discussions within the state legislature surrounding the removal of Confederate statuary icons throughout Virginia; “Rebel Yell” was also the name of a Confederate battle cry.
+While the park didn't acknowledge the reason, some speculate the name change coincided with discussions within the state legislature surrounding the removal of Confederate statuary icons throughout Virginia; "Rebel Yell" was also the name of a Confederate battle cry.